March is National Women’s History Month,

 when we honor the many past and present achievements of women and the vast strides they have made in all facets of American life.

 On behalf and in honor of women, know that tremendous progress has been made in how women with substance use disorders (SUDs) are diagnosed and treated.
-It is especially important to know that what’s recognized and incorporated into our care of women with SUDs is the fact that we now know that women face unique issues with these disorders.
+It is especially important to know that what’s recognized and incorporated into our care of women with addiction is the fact that we now know that women face unique issues with these disorders.

-We know, for example, that these issues are greatly influenced by sex (based on biology) and gender (differences based on culturally defined roles), and that effective treatment of women with SUDs has to include an understanding of and sensitivity to these influences.
+We know, for example, that these issues are greatly influenced by sex (based on biology) and gender (differences based on culturally defined roles), and that effective treatment of women with addiction has to include an understanding of and sensitivity to these influences.

 Regarding the former, we know that through recent and ongoing research women use and react to substances differently than men.
 Whereas for example, women may use smaller amounts of alcohol and other drugs than men, they also can experience the effects more strongly.
 Research also has demonstrated that substance use in women can develop into addiction faster than in men.
 Too, that brain changes in women who use drugs can be different from those men experience.
 And that women have distinctive reasons for using drugs, including controlling weight, eliminating exhaustion, coping with pain, and self-treating mental health problems.